 It is now time to rearrange all your colored forest animals and their feast.

 Use 3D foam dots to make them have a little more dimension on the card.
 Overlap some of the food items to make the table seem a little more realistic.

 Once you have the entire card face assembled you an attach it with the adhesive of your choice to your card base.

 I just used a piece of white American Crafts cardstock that I cut 9 inches by 5.5 inches and then folded in half.

 You can also use pre-made card fronts if you have those on hand.

 If you loved making this Thanksgiving card and would like tutorials for other cards you can check out my online card classes.

 Let me know if there is something specific you would like me to cover in a tutorial.
+There are plenty more paper crafts on the site.
+Look around and get crafty.
 I’m happy to help!